Round and Round Went the Great Big Wheel: Plot

 The episode opens with a General briefing two others in the War Office building in 1941: the General briefs the others about a weapon called the High Explosive Attack Device Propelled by Ultra High Frequency (HEADPUHF) and the test called "Operation Catherine Wheel".
 Several local Home Guard units will be roped in to help during the test and the smarmy Captain Stewart tells them he will get the Walmington-On-Sea brigade to do the dirty work.

 When Captain Stewart arrives in Walmington to recruit the platoon, Captain Mainwaring misinterprets his hesitancy in describing what exactly they are required for to mean 'special duties' – Stewart allows him to believe this to get his co-operation.
 Mainwaring debriefs the platoon down in the church crypt to maintain secrecy, but ARP Warden Hodges barges in.
-Deciding they cannot trust him to keep quiet, they take him with them to the base where the test is taking place – Hodges is highly amused when it turns out that their 'special duties' involve peeling potatoes.
+Deciding they cannot trust him to keep quiet, they take him with them to the base where the test is taking place.

-Private Pike gets bored and sneaks out back to Jones' van with Private Walker.
+However, the men are annoyed to find that their 'special duties' involve dirty work such as peeling potatoes and digging latrines, much to Hodges' amusement.
+Pike gets bored and sneaks out back to Jones' van with Walker.
 It's revealed that Pike has built a kit radio and brought it along, and they try to tune in to the comedy programme Hi Gang!.
-Unknown to them, the signals from the radio interfere with the control signals for the secret weapon – a giant rocket-propelled wheel – and make it go berserk.
-It rolls out of the base during its demonstration test and the Walmington-on-Sea platoon find themselves having to pursue it – if they don't stop it, it will explode and the town will be destroyed.
+Unbeknownst to them, the signals from the radio interfere with the control signals for the secret weapon – a giant rocket-propelled wheel – and make it go berserk.
+It rolls out of the base during its demonstration test and the Walmington platoon find themselves having to pursue it – if they don't stop it, it will explode and the town will be destroyed.

 The chase is a shambles, with the wheel repeatedly chasing the platoon's van and even appearing to ambush them (due to the signals from Pike's radio).
 Stewart, who has been following them, tells them that they can disable the wheel by cutting off its two antennae.
 The men cut off the first antennae on the wheel's side with their bayonets while driving past it, but run out of petrol soon after.

 When Walker suggests they could use Pike's radio to lure the wheel, Mainwaring is infuriated about Pike's secret radio, but they follow Walker's plan, with Mainwaring, Hodges and Pike taking off on a commandeered motorcycle.
-While they're gone, Corporal Jones comes up with a plan on how to deal with the wheels top antennae, and they head to a nearby railway bridge.
+While they're gone, Jones comes up with a plan on how to deal with the wheel's top antennae, and they head to a nearby railway bridge.
 As Pike and Mainwaring lure the wheel under the bridge, Jones is lowered down and manages to cut the antennae off with a pair of pruning shears, causing the wheel to topple over.
 The platoon gather around the fallen weapon as Jones reports "Mr. Mainwaring...
 I've killed it" and hang their heads in respect.